Fine Art MPhil, PhD

 - installation

-We're strongly committed to supporting your work through practice-led research.
-You'll be encouraged to take advantage of the specific research and practice expertise of our fine art staff.
-Ensure your research proposal is compatible with our expertise by reviewing our academic staff research interests.
+We encourage you to take advantage of the research and practice expertise of our fine art staff.
+Please ensure your research proposal is compatible with our expertise by reviewing our academic staff research interests

-You'll be part of the School of Arts and Cultures.
-You'll have the opportunity to engage and collaborate with a broad range of theorists and practitioners from disciplines including:
+At the School of Arts and Cultures you can collaborate with theorists and practitioners from disciplines including:

 - music